Giving kids medicine safely can be complicated. And many parents feel the pressure

 OTC drugs that relieve symptoms like aches, pains, or fever (like acetaminophen

-more than one ingredient, which might increase the chances of accidental overdose
+for children have more than one ingredient, which might increase the chances of accidental

 Always talk to your doctor first to be sure an OTC medicine is safe for your child.

-by the doctor — even if your child feels better before that.
-For example, antibiotics
+doctor — even if your child feels better before that.
+For example, antibiotics kill

 stop.
 Otherwise, the infection could come back.

 Never give aspirin to kids, especially during viral illnesses.
 Using aspirin during

 an illness caused by a